 sellers market sacramento

 Our seller’s market is still here.
-For the fourth straight consecutive month, the pending sales are on the rise, confirming that Sacramento Real Estate is a continuing seller’s market.
+For the fourth straight consecutive month, the pending sales are on the rise, confirming that Sacramento Real Estate is definitely continuing to support sellers over buyers.
 The first quarter shows closed sales increasing every month.

 What does this mean for the Sacramento housing market?
 Does it mean Sacramento real estate is a continuing seller’s market?
 We are experiencing continuing price increases, based on high demand and housing shortages.
 Each neighborhood can be a bit different as this is the greater Sacramento county averages.